 Where possible your academic supervisor will not change for the duration of the doctoral research phase of your course (years two to four), however it may be necessary to assign a new academic supervisor for reasons which might include sabbatical leave, maternity leave or change in employment.

-During the first year students are assessed on the each of the taught modules undertaken in the first two terms as well as on each of the two short rotation projects undertaken.
+During the first year students are assessed on each of the taught modules undertaken in the first two terms as well as completing a project report on each of the two short rotation projects undertaken.
 Satisfactory achievement will be required for progression to the research stage, assessed by a DTC viva on transfer to the appropriate department.

 Assessment during the following three years of the programme will follow the regulations of the department in which you are hosted, and typically involves Transfer of Status and Confirmation of Status as standard.
 On completion of your thesis you well complete a viva.

 The programme is part of the DTC which has a strong record of alumni success.
 To date, around 60% of students have gone on to pursue academic careers and 20% have entered into industrial research.
 The DTC’s alumni are responsible for at least 20 start-up companies and over 30 granted or pending patents.
 Many students who have gone onto successful careers are invited back to talk to current students within the Research Skills sessions.

 Changes to this course and your supervision